 Your mental health treatment preference declaration expires three years from the date you sign it.
 Two people must witness you signing the declaration.
 The following people may not witness your signing of the declaration: your health care professional; an employee of a health care facility in which you reside; or a family member related by blood, marriage or adoption.
 You may cancel your declaration in writing prior to its expiration as long as you are not receiving mental health treatment at the time of cancellation.
 If you are receiving mental health treatment, your declaration will not expire and you may not cancel it until the treatment is successfully completed.

-You may also ask your health care professional about having a do-not-resuscitate (DNR)/practitioner orders for life-sustaining treatment (POLST)(DNR/POLST Order).
-A DNR/POLST Order is an advanced directive that says that cardiopulmonary resuscitation (CPR) cannot be used if your heart and/or breathing stops; it can also be used to record your desires for life-sustaining treatment.
-The Department of Public Health has published a Uniform DNR/POLST Order that is available for download at this webpage.
-This webpage also provides a link to guidance for individuals, health care professionals and health care providers concerning the IDPH Uniform DNR/POLST Order.
+You may also ask your health care professional about having a practitioner order for life-sustaining treatment (POLST).
+A POLST Order is an advanced directive that says that cardiopulmonary resuscitation (CPR) cannot be used if your heart and/or breathing stops; it can also be used to record your desires for life-sustaining treatment.
+The Department of Public Health has published a Uniform POLST Order that is available for download here.
+This webpage also provides a link to guidance for individuals, health care professionals and health care providers concerning the IDPH Uniform POLST Order.

-The Uniform DNR/POLST Order requires your signature or that of your authorized legal representative (your legal guardian, health care power of attorney, or health care surrogate), as well as the signature of your attending practitioner and a witness who is 18 years of age or older.
-A DNR/POLST Order will not be entered into your medical record unless it contains all of the required signatures.
-You can ask your practitioner to work with you to prepare the Uniform DNR/POLST Order.
+The Uniform POLST Order requires your signature or that of your authorized legal representative (your legal guardian, health care power of attorney, or health care surrogate), as well as the signature of your attending practitioner and a witness who is 18 years of age or older.
+A POLST Order will not be entered into your medical record unless it contains all of the required signatures.
+You can ask your practitioner to work with you to prepare the Uniform POLST Order.

 What Happens If You Cannot Make Health Care Decisions For Yourself And You Don't Have an Advance Directive?